 16.4 Failure to observe the rules and regulations shall result in disqualification and no refund will be given.
 The Organiser, their partners, staff and/or agents will not be held responsible for any claims arising out of any death or injury, damage or loss, suffered or caused while attending this competition, and this includes all costs and expenses incurred as a result of such claims.

-For any clarifications, please feel free to contact us.
+For any clarification, please feel free to contact us.